-Our planning takes place at a time the Nation is under severe attack of COVID-19 pandemic which has limited a lot of activities including our with interaction our stakeholders and communities in preparing our IDP/Budget.
-The effects of this disease on pur usual consultation activities and service delivery programme has been intense.
-Most of our projects and programme have stalled, the revenue collection has also suffered because of the National Lockdown.
+Our planning for 2020/21 took place at a time the Nation was under severe attack of COVID-19 pandemic which has limited a lot of activities including our interaction with our stakeholders and communities in preparing our IDP/Budget.
+The effects of this disease on our usual consultation activities and service delivery programme has been immense.
+Most of our projects and programmes from 2019/20 financial year had stalled while revenue collection has also suffered because of the National Lockdown.
 We still believe that the lockdown as declared by the President was necessary to preserve lives and save humanity.
-We will try to catch-up where we can, once the economy opens and lockdown conditions are eased, so that we meet our targets for the year and continue with our plans new year.
+The 2020/21 IDP/Budget will also serve as catch-up plan for lost days so that we meet our targets for the previous year and continue with implementation of our plans for new year.

 The IDP serves as a tool which we use to prioritise our projects and allocate required budget and resources.
-It also serves as a performance management tool and is a basis for accountability chain for all role players, from administration to communities and to our government departments, audit committee and auditor general.
+It also serves as a performance management tool and a basis for accountability chain for all role players; from administration to communities and to our government departments, audit committee and auditor general.
 We will as such use the opportunity of this planning cycle to consolidate our last years' work as we enter the last months of our five years council term.
 We have tried our best in addressing the needs of our citizens during this tenure and we are also thankful of what has thus far been received from other spheres of government and private sector to develop our communities.
 But more still has to be done as we push back the frontiers of triple challenges of poverty, inequality and unemployment.
 The progressive "pro-poor" agenda we adopted when we came into office in 2016 would be skewed if we did not continue with our noble gesture of a social package for the most vulnerable and indigent members of society.
 This we do because we believe in a better life for all.

 We believe that the District Development Model launched by the President Ramaphosa in 2019 will increase our pace of service delivery and improve integration of such programmes to our communities.
-The District Chapter was launched by Premier Mathabatha and already a document had been developed to allow all of us to move into the new dispensation of planning together at once.
-This IDP is therefore a component of that District Development Plan.
-Through this process, we are convinced that more investments will come to our municipality to unlock opportunities in mining, manufacturing, agriculture, and tourism and property development.
+The Capricorn District Chapter was launched by Premier Mathabatha and already a District Plan was developed to allow all of us to move together at once into the new dispensation of development planning where the District is the theatre of planning for everyone.
+This IDP is therefore a part of that District Development Plan.
+Through this process, we are convinced that more investments will come to our municipality to unlock opportunities in mining, manufacturing, agriculture, and tourism; and ICT and property development.
 This will grow our local economy and create much needed jobs for our people.

-I would also like to thank all our teams internally; staff and management, councillors and all political parties, who played a key role in crafting the 2020/21 Draft IDP and Budget.
+I would like to thank all our stakeholders who participated in the compilation of this IDP/Budget by giving us inputs and feedback on the draft document.
+Our words of appreciation also go to our teams internally; staff, management, all our councillors and political parties- who played a central role in crafting the 2020/21 Draft IDP and Budget.
 'Motho ke Motho ka Batho'